Senior MPs pile pressure on Braverman to outline plan to fix migrant crisis

 They also express their “deep concerns” over the “dire” conditions at the Manston asylum processing centre in Kent, asking what will be done to address the current situation and avoid overcrowding in future.

-Immigration minister Robert Jenrick has confirmed the Government has received “initial contact for a judicial review” over Manston, but said he cannot confirm who is behind the challenge for legal reasons.
+Immigration minister Robert Jenrick confirmed the Government has received “initial contact for a judicial review” over Manston, but said he cannot comment on who is behind the challenge for legal reasons.

-Mr Jenrick told Sky News’ The Take with Sophy Ridge: “I believe we have received the initial contact for a judicial review.
+Speaking to Sky News’ The Take with Sophy Ridge, he said: “I believe we have received the initial contact for a judicial review.”

-“That’s not unusual, this is a highly litigious area of policy, but of course as the minister responsible I want to ensure that everything that we do is conducted appropriately and within the law.
+He insisted this is “not unusual” as it is a “highly litigious area of policy”, but said as the minister responsible he wants to ensure everything is conducted “appropriately and within the law”.

+“We’re procuring more hotels in all parts of the country, decanting the migrants from Manston to those as quickly as we can,” he said.

+“And once we’ve done that, we’ll be able to restore Manston to the kind of acceptable humane conditions that all of us would want to see.”

-The letter from the committee chiefs states that reports in recent days suggest conditions have “substantially deteriorated” at Manston, and that “unacceptably long stays have increased, including for families and unaccompanied children”.
+The letter from the committee chiefs states that reports in recent days suggest conditions have “substantially deteriorated” at the site, and that “unacceptably long stays have increased, including for families and unaccompanied children”.

 On Wednesday afternoon, a young girl threw a bottle containing a letter over the perimeter fence to a PA news agency photographer, claiming there were pregnant women and sick detainees at the facility.